Find Your Perfect Fit

 Universities are as different as people.
 Each one has its own personality, size and shape.
 Taking a tour is the best way to get a feel for each campus.
-You may discover that you prefer a smaller campus or learn that you love the activity of a larger university.
+You may discover that you prefer a smaller campus or learn that you love the atmosphere of a larger university.
 The only way to find out is to try it on for size.

 Some of the things you’ll want to think about as you tour colleges are: